Jessica Ennis-Hill: 2010: World indoor and European outdoor titles

 Loughborough University Open meeting, then set two more personal bests at the Northern Senior Indoor Championships.

 She was named team captain for the GB & NI team that won the Aviva International Match at Kelvin Hall in Glasgow.
-Ennis caused a surprise in winning the 60 metres hurdles in a British record time of 7.95 seconds, two hundredths of a second ahead of world indoor champion, and a rival captain (of the USA), Lolo Jones.
+Ennis caused a surprise in winning the 60 metres hurdles in a British record time of 7.95 seconds, two hundredths of a second ahead of world indoor champion, and a rival captain (of the US), Lolo Jones.

 Afterwards Jones, who hadn't lost in over two years in her event, expressed shock at being beaten by a multi-eventer, saying; "I'm looking forward to not letting heptathletes beat me when I'm only working on one thing.
 That's kind of crazy."

 At the same meeting Ennis set a new indoor personal best in the high jump of 1.94 metres.